FREE WORKSHOP+ SHOw

-We welcome performers ranging from beginner to expert into the mix, making for a unique opportunity that allows veterans and debutantes to learn from one another.
-Our instruction style is based on Keith Johnstone’s (LooseMoose Theatre, Calgary) method of improv which places the responsibility on performers to hone in on the most important elements of the story, including the dynamic relationships between characters, narrative and setting – so that every scene is engaging for audiences.
+We welcome performers ranging from beginner to expert into the mix, making for a unique opportunity that allows veterans and novices to learn from one another.
+Our instruction style is inspired by Keith Johnstone’s (LooseMoose Theatre, Calgary) method of improv which places the responsibility on performers to hone in on the most important elements of the story, including the dynamic relationships between characters, narrative and setting – so that every scene is engaging for audiences.

 After the evening show, all players assemble for a detailed notes session, which functions as the denouement of a day of improv.
 The show is pulled apart scene by scene and players are given personalized notes highlighting their strengths and things they can work on for future performances.

-A regular group of some of Montreal’s most talented improvisers always perform, including Sandi Armstrong, Heidi Lynn Weeks, Maité Sinave, Josh Budman and Paul Naiman.
+A regular group of some of Montreal’s most talented improvisers always perform, including Sandi Armstrong, Alain Mercieca, Heidi Lynn Weeks, Maité Sinave, Mariana Vial, Paul Naiman and Matt Enos.
 On top of having seasoned improvisers, we also have the new birds that walk in for the first time and steal the show.
-Literally, you could just show up and get thrown in the fire of a live show with no script!
-It has led to many amazing walk-in, homerun hitters and creates an awesome “anything can happen” spirit, which is the backbone to improv.
+You could just literally show up and get thrown in the fire of a live show with no script!
+It has led to many amazing walk-in, home run hitters and creates an awesome “anything can happen” spirit, which is the backbone to improv.

-Always entertaining, Sunday Night Improv promises a good time for audiences who are welcomed to contribute to the show through their suggestions and voting.
+Always entertaining, Sunday Night Improv promises a good time for audiences who are welcome to contribute to the show through their suggestions and voting.